R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel copy.markdown

 {% endhighlight %}

-you have to enable kcov for all or specific file you want
+you have to enable kcov for all targets with KCOV_INSTRUMENT_ALL or specific makefile.
 Enable KCOV in all "fs" subdirectory:
 {% highlight shell %}
 find "fs" -name Makefile \